bmills20/azure-ml-skypilot/readme.md

-# Hugging Face Model Deployment to Azure
+# Deploying a HuggingFace model to Azure Machine learning (SkyPilot + vLLM + Azure CLI)

 This repository contains the necessary configuration and code to deploy a Hugging Face model to Azure using SkyPilot.